clojurebridge-minneapolis/clojurebridgemn.org/README.md

 # auto deployment

+This section is *extra credit* for those curious about system administration.

 The `bin/update` script can be called with the last committer and last commit timestamp by the `bit/github-push.py` script which, itself, can be called by a git post-update hook.